 Two watersheds serve the community of Cambria, Santa Rosa Creek and San Simeon Creek.
 Presently, commercial and residential water is drawn from wells drilled by the Cambria Community Services District into the groundwater basins of both these creeks.
 These basins are shallow and dependent on seasonal rainfall for recharge.
 Population growth in Cambria from the 1970s forward severe periodic droughts, and issues between the District and upstream water right holders have indicated a need for additional water resources for several years.

-In 2010, Greenspace received a major grant from the California Department of Fish and Game (now Fish and Wildlife) to develop a technically sound plan to address the strategic and scientific needs for watershed management, restoration planning and steelhead (Oncorhynchus mykiss) recovery in the Santa Rosa Creek watershed, which includes the town of Cambria and nearby agricultural holdings.
+In 2010, Greenspace received a major grant from the California Department of Fish and Wildlife to develop a technically sound plan to address the strategic and scientific needs for watershed management, restoration planning and steelhead (Oncorhynchus mykiss) recovery in the Santa Rosa Creek watershed, which includes the town of Cambria and nearby agricultural holdings.
 The objectives of the SRCWMP are to assess existing creek conditions, prioritize limiting factors for steelhead, and identify and prioritize restoration recommendations to address these limiting factors, and improve physical functions and ecological conditions in the watershed.

 Published in 2012, the SRCWMP provides a prioritized list of projects for creek health improvement.
 We continue to seek funding to implement the most urgent of these projects, including a population count and life cycle study for steelhead, instream flow studies and habitat restoration.